markus-utke/markus-utke.github.io/_pages/about.md

 About me
 ======
 I am currently a PhD candidate at Eindhoven University of Technology under the supervision of [Ulrike Schmidt-Kraepelin](https://sites.google.com/view/schmidt-kraepelin) and [Mark de Berg](https://www.tue.nl/en/research/researchers/mark-de-berg).
 I am interested in computational social choice topics such as participatory budgeting and liquid democracy.\
-After finishing my Master's in computer science at TU Berlin in 2022 I did a three month research internship at Universidad de Chile under supervision of [José Correa](https://www.dii.uchile.cl/~jcorrea/) and worked for six months at the University of Amsterdam under [Ulle Endriss](https://staff.fnwi.uva.nl/u.endriss/).
+After finishing my Master's in computer science at TU Berlin in 2022 I did a three months research internship at Universidad de Chile under supervision of [José Correa](https://www.dii.uchile.cl/~jcorrea/) and worked for six months at the University of Amsterdam under [Ulle Endriss](https://staff.fnwi.uva.nl/u.endriss/).

 Publications